uiuc-ischool-scanr/ConText/README.md

 Citing ConText:
 -------------
-While not a condition of use, the developers would appreciate if you acknowledge its use with a citation:
+While not a condition of use, the developers would appreciate if you acknowledge its use with the following citations:

+Diesner, J. (2014).
+ConText: Software for the Integrated Analysis of Text Data and Network Data [http://jdiesnerlab.ischool.illinois.edu/calls/ICA2014/Diesner_ICA_2014.pdf].
+Paper presented at the Social and Semantic Networks in Communication Research.
+Preconference at Conference of International Communication Association (ICA), Seattle, WA.

 Diesner, J., Aleyasen, A., Chin, C., Mishra, S., Soltani, K., Tao, L. (2015).
 ConText: Network Construction from Texts [Software].
 Available from http://context.ischool.illinois.edu/